-Top 10 theatre openings in London this September
+Top theatre openings in London in September

 We may not have had a scorching summer, but September theatre in London is set to be sizzling thanks to the new openings.
 As well as the West End theatres reopening across the city, there's also long-awaited revivals popping up throughout the capital as well as star turns.
 Here are our top openings for September 2021, and tickets for London shows in September 2021 are on sale now.